zzt108/YI/Doc/prompts.md

 - Pay attention to the meanings of both hexagrams and how the changing lines transition the reading from the main to the changing hexagram.
 - Ensure the interpretation reflects the philosophical concepts of the I Ching in the context of the question asked.

+# 4

+remove the folloving properties from settings.cs and cvConfig:

+            keyTwo = "Value Two";
+            interpretationRequest = "Would you please interpret?";